Cristóbal López Romero: Early life and studies

 His career has combined pastoral ministries with administrative positions within his order, mostly in Paraguay.
 From 1979 to 1984 he was minister for the marginalized in the La Verneda area of Barcelona; from 1984 to 1986 Youth Minister at the Salesian College of Asunción, Paraguay; from 1986 to 1992 Provincial Delegate for vocational youth ministry in Asunción; from 1992 to 1994 a parish priest in Asunción; from 2000 to 2002 head of the Salesian community and teacher in the College of Asunción; from 2002 to 2003 a minister in the missions in Paraguay.

-He moved to Morocco in 2003, where he was Director of the Salesian community, of parish and scholastic pastoral care in the vocational training center in Kénitra.
+He moved to Morocco in 2003, where he was director of the Salesian community, of parish and scholastic pastoral care in the vocational training center in Kénitra.

-Within his order, he was Director of the Salesian Bulletin in Asunción from 1991 to 1992.
-He was Provincial of the Salesian Province of Paraguay from 1994 to 2000; he headed the Salesian Province of Bolivia from 2011 to 2014; since then he has led the Salesian Province of María Auxiliadora in Spain.
+Within his order, he was director of the Salesian Bulletin in Asunción from 1991 to 1992.
+He was provincial of the Salesian Province of Paraguay from 1994 to 2000; he headed the Salesian Province of Bolivia from 2011 to 2014; since then he has led the Salesian Province of María Auxiliadora in Spain.

+Archbishop of Rabat

 On 29 December 2017, Pope Francis named him Archbishop of Rabat.
 He received his episcopal consecration on 10 March 2018 from Cardinal Juan José Omella, Archbishop of Barcelona.
 Anticipating the visit of Pope Francis to Morocco in the spring of 2019, he described the Church in Morocco as "vibrant" and "young": "More young than old people come to our churches, more men than women, more black than white people."
 He emphasized its international character, caring for migrants from countries south of the Sahara with Church personnel drawn from more than forty countries.

 On 24 May 2019, Pope Francis named him Apostolic Administrator of the Archdiocese of Tangier.

-On 5 October 2019, Pope Francis made him Cardinal Priest of San Leone I. He was made a member of the Pontifical Council for Interreligious Dialogue on 21 February 2020.
+On 5 October 2019, Pope Francis made him Cardinal Priest of San Leone I. López inaugurated on 8 December of the same year the monastery of Tazert, a community of Franciscan nuns in his diocese.
+He was made a member of the Pontifical Council for Interreligious Dialogue on 21 February 2020.
+In 2022 he participated in a ceremony at the tombs of the monks of the monastery of Toumliline, which had held international interfaith dialogue conferences in the late 1950s and early 1960s.

+2025 papal conclave

+Lopez participated as a cardinal elector in the 2025 papal conclave.
+In advance of the conclave, the National Catholic Reporter considered him papabile, one of the potential candidates to become pope.
+The conclave ultimately elected Robert Francis Prevost as Pope Leo XIV.